An economic system for living inside the Earth’s limits indefinitely, through markets rather than central planning.

 - The Foundational Essay (below) outlines the complete system: the state’s role, the consumer’s role, the ecological capitalist’s role, and why existing systems fail.

-- Extending Capitalism’s Logic shows how FME improves on existing environmental markets like nutrient credits, and argues that FME is more capitalist than capitalism because it moves environmental protection to the market.
+- Extending Capitalism’s Logic shows how FME improves on existing environmental markets like nutrient credits, and argues that FME extends the market’s own logic by moving environmental protection inside it.

 - The Financial System details how ecological central banking, private finance, and RUR lending work in practice, with worked examples for carbon credits and rainforest hardwoods.